ericnbello/cloudfolio/index.md

 		<header class="major">
 			<h2>Welcome to my site</h2>
 		</header>
-		<p>I'm an IT professional dedicated to continuous learning and excellence.
-Whether navigating AWS, Azure, and Google Cloud, providing IT support, or managing systems, I thrive in the dynamic tech landscape.
-From architecting scalable solutions to optimizing infrastructure, I'm passionate about leveraging technology to drive success.
-Below are some of my recent projects!</p>
+		<p>I am a dedicated IT professional committed to ongoing learning and achieving excellence.
+Whether navigating AWS, Azure, and Google Cloud environments, delivering IT support, or managing systems, I excel in the dynamic tech landscape.
+I am passionate about architecting scalable solutions and optimizing infrastructure to drive success through technology.
+Below, you'll find highlights of some recent projects I've undertaken.</p>
 	</div>
 </section>